Alloy demonstration templates

 Dependency resolving

-, which is set as the default dependency resolver through the DependencyResolverInitialization
+class that as the default dependency resolver through the DependencyResolverInitialization

-initialization module.
+initialization module